kenjyco/dotfiles/README.md

 terminal split the `Ctrl` + `<direction>` shortcuts will not work... you will need to `Ctrl` + `w` first, then h/j/k/l

+## Misc vim tips

+- Sometimes when writing code and there are multiple splits in the same file, the syntax highlighting can appear messed up in the other split(s) when adding a string (something with double quotes)... fix it with `:syntax sync fromstart`
+- Sometimes when writing long lines (with textwidth and autoindent set) for a bullet point in markdown files, after you hit Enter/Return, your cursor will not be at the place where you would like to start the next bullet point... use `Ctrl` + `d` to move the cursor to the correct position

 ## Vim plugin docs

 - <https://github.com/christoomey/vim-tmux-navigator#usage>